VictorCyprien/wallet-monitoring/README.md

 5. Fetches and saves token data from Dexscreener
 6. Maintains token account relationships between wallets and tokens
 7. Automatically removes tokens that are no longer in wallets
+8. Provides a secure API endpoint to query tokens for specific wallets

 ## Features